A strange earthquake reveals a hidden mechanism | ExBulletin

 He explained that in the oceanic crust there are sliding faults that develop at the ridges in the middle of the ocean.
 This Shomagine Gap bug might be a remnant of a ridge fault in the middle of the ocean, activated in a different way.
 Furlong added that he appears to be in the right direction.

 To investigate the event, Furlong and Matthew Herman, an assistant professor of geology at California State University, Bakersfield, designed the earthquakes.
 It also included data from the small tsunami that occurred from the second earthquake.
 They found that with a crack in the merging plate, the inseparable nature of the Shomagin Gap made an earthquake more likely there than if it connected the area.
-Researchers report their findings today in Science Advances.
+The researchers announced their results today (March 24, 2021) in Science Advances.

 The researchers found that the tsunami data was helpful, especially in areas where GPS data was not available.
 The tsunami also allows paleontologists to look back on past events through any deposits left over from previous earthquakes.
 Previously there was no evidence of major earthquakes in this area from tsunami data.

 “It is possible that there will be other areas separated where we assume they are safe from earthquakes, but they are not,” Furlong said.
-“It is unlikely that they will experience a large subduction earthquake, but they can experience a fatal earthquake.
+“It is unlikely that they will experience a large subduction earthquake, but they could have a hit earthquake.
 If there are people in the area, it could cause damage by the vibration and a small tsunami.”

 Furlong suggested that there is a growing realization that there are other ways to generate earthquakes at plate boundaries, and that we need more future thinking when we think of earthquakes at these boundaries.